Using Semantic Frames to Add Context to Word Embeddings

 In other embodiments, the technique further includes: receiving, at the server, speech input representing a question, converting, at the server, the speech input to a text, analyzing, at the server, the text using the model, and generating and outputting, by the server, an answer to the question based on the analyzing of the text using the model.

 Would this approach be useful in translation from one language to another?
-The patent summary tells us a variation of the process described within this patent could be used in that manner:
+The patent summary tells us a variation of the process described within this patent could work in that manner:

-Unsurprisingly, the summary of the patent also points to the possibility that the process behind the patent could be used in a way that could lead to returning search results:
+Unsurprisingly, the summary of the patent also points to the possibility that the process behind the patent could work in a way that could lead to returning search results:

 Semantic frame identification with distributed word representations